t-beigbeder/otvl_ds_utils/cabri/doc/development.md

 ## Build binaries using docker

+The Dockerfile will build the server and a client example synchronizing S3 objects to a Filesystem.

     $ cd cabri/src
     $ docker build --pull -t cabri_build:dev001 .
     $ docker run --rm cabri_build:dev001 cat /cabri-server > ~/bin/cabri-server